MiPayan/ACNHGuide-Remaked-UIKit/README.md

 ## What is ACNHGuide App ?

-ACNHGuide is an unofficial guide app for Animal Crossing: New Horizons (Nintendo's game).
+ACNHGuide is an unofficial guide app for Animal Crossing: New Horizons.

 The currently features are simple.
 Look up information about fishes, bugs, sea creatures and fossils and save them to follow your progress.